jcrist/hadoop-test-cluster/README.md

    it's available through most package managers.

 3. You need to tell kerberos where the `krb5.conf` is for this domain.
 This is done with an environment variable.
-To make this easy, `hcluster` has a command to do this:
+To make this easy, `htcluster` has a command to do this:

    ```
-   eval $(hcluster kerbenv)
+   eval $(htcluster kerbenv)
    ```

 4. At this point you should be able to kinit as testuser: